Flutter, an Ideal Framework for Algorithmic Art?

 Color fromHSLA(double h, double s, double l, double a)

-This seems to me to be the clearly best of the commonly used ways of constructing colours.
-As is fairly commonly the case the hue goes from 0 to 360 (as in degrees), the other values from 0 to 100.
-This seems to me like a good set of choices that are quite easy to intuitively think about.
+This seems to me to be clearly the best of the commonly used ways of constructing colors.
+As is fairly commonly the case, the hue goes from 0 to 360 (as in degrees); the other values go from 0 to 100.
+This seems to me like a good set of choices that are quite easy to think about intuitively.

-This is typically exposed via APIs like (In Dart you can optional positional parameters in square brackets like this, or named parameters which are optional by default):
+This is typically exposed via APIs like (In Dart, you can have optional positional parameters in square brackets like this or named parameters, which are optional by default):

 background(double h, double s, double l, [double a = 100]) {